rfzeg/RoboND-Perception-Project/README.md

 ```
 ## Part 4: Write output as yaml file

-In this step we fill in the appropriate fields that the “pick_place_routine” rosservice requires to operate and save them as a yaml file.
+In this step I fill in the appropriate fields that the “pick_place_routine” rosservice requires to operate.
+Then I save them as a yaml file that can be read by the ROS service.

 ### 1. Pick Pose
 ```python